kpnguyen21/erdos-coffee-bar/README.md

 | Vietnam        | 232         | 156         | 74          | 284       | 281       | 327       |
 | Nigeria        | 207         | 202         | 165         | 244       | 261       | 264       |
 -->

+<h4 id="University-of-Houston-faculty">Faculty Data analysis</h4>

+We considered the following attributes from [faculty.csv](https://github.com/kpnguyen21/erdos-coffee-bar/blob/main/Data/faculty.csv) for our analyses:

+`Year`: Faculty data is organized by year, not by semester.

+`Total_faculty`: the total faculty for that year.

+`Male`: the number of male faculty for that year.

+`Female`: the number of female faculty for that year.

+`African_American`: the number of African American faculty for that year.

+`Asian_American`: the number of Asian American faculty for that year.

+`Hispanic`: the number of Hispanic faculty for that year.

+`White`: the number of White faculty for that year.

 <h4 id="Predicting-consumers">Predicting alcohol consumers from the University of Houston</h4>

 We took into consideration preferences for different races, genders, and beverage types.
 The following probabilities were applied based on 2022 statistics: